dogweather/forkful/content/en/fish-shell/strings/using-regular-expressions.md

 weight: 11
 ---

-## What & Why?

-Regular expressions (regex) in Fish Shell allow you to search, match, and manipulate strings based on specific patterns.
-Programmers utilize regex for tasks like input validation, parsing, and text processing because it offers a compact and powerful way to specify complex text patterns.

 ## How to:
 While Fish Shell itself does not have a built-in command for regex, it effectively uses external commands like `grep`, `sed`, and `awk` that support regex, allowing you to incorporate regex operations in your scripts.

 ### Basic Pattern Matching with `grep`